anushapbhapri-byte/ai-ocr-document-analyzer/README.md

 | Character Accuracy | 92.30% | **95.06%** |
 | Manual-Review Proxy | 8.75% | **5.25%** |

-### Key Results
+Threshold preprocessing gave the best overall field accuracy on this benchmark.

+Compared with the original images, it resulted in:

-- **Field accuracy improved by 3.50 percentage points**
+- **+3.50 percentage points** in field accuracy
-- **Character accuracy improved by 2.76 percentage points**
+- **+2.76 percentage points** in character accuracy
-- **Manual-review proxy decreased by 3.50 percentage points**
+- **−3.50 percentage points** in the manual-review proxy
-- **Threshold preprocessing achieved the highest overall field accuracy**

-These results are specific to the controlled benchmark dataset and configuration.
-They should not be interpreted as guaranteed performance on arbitrary real-world invoices.

 ---

 ## Field-Level Results

-The benchmark also helped identify which invoice fields benefit most from preprocessing.
+The benchmark also showed that preprocessing affects different fields differently.

 | Field | Original | Threshold |
 |---|---:|---:|